ndkariyasena/cache_manager/README.md

 # README #
 This README document will provide steps to get this application up and running.
+Code challenge details are in the `Code_challenge.pdf` file.

 ### Basic steps ###
 - `Create .env file`
   - `To run the project in copy `.env.development` to `.env
 - `Run 'nvm' ` (within the directory) ( or use NodeJs v16.x )
 - `Run 'npm install' or 'npm i'` (within the directory)
 - `To start the project :`
-  - `In type the command in terminal 'npm start'`
+  - `Type the command in the terminal 'npm start'`
 - `In the development environment, the server will start on port 5000`

 ### Configurations ###

-- Database configurations in `./src/configs/database/database.js`
+- Database configurations in `./src/configs/database/mongodb.js`

 ### Files ###